gristlabs/grist-help/help/col-types.md

 you can control alignment and word-wrap, text color and background color.

-If the column is used for storing web links, you can turn on "HyperLink" formatting to make links convenient and clickable.
+If the column is used for storing web links, you can turn on "HyperLink" formatting to make links prettier and to include a clickable link icon.

 *![Format text](images/columns/columns-format-text.png)*
 {: .screenshot-half }